Arksine/moonraker/docs/web_api.md

 in Klipper.

 #### Update Manager Response
-The update manager will send asyncronous messages to the client during an
+The update manager will send asynchronous messages to the client during an
 update:
 ```json
 {